Neroware/GodotRx/README.md

 ```
 As you can see, coroutine1() now only contains code bound to the task it should
 run.
 Remember: In good code design, each function should execute a single
-computational step only.
+task step only!

 ### Timers
-Timers were already easy using coroutines but when timing on a separate thread,
+Timers were already possible with coroutines but when running on a separate thread,
 things get a bit tricky.
 Godot 4 appears to not support signals on separate
 threads.
 Also, periodic timers only exist as Node objects.
 GDRx drastically
 simplifies creating timers.